Yrenatal and baby Years

 • Prenatal research and several real-life quotes from teachers and parents about their experiences with prenatal music stimulation are discussed.

-Trainees continue to receive daily assignments for leading an activity in the “live baby class” and as well will assist in the planning and delivery of a parent session or a prenatal music stimulation information session.
+Daily written class observation assignments are given each trainee.
+Each trainee has an opportunity to lead an activity in the daily baby/toddler class during the training week.Trainees will also assist in the planning and delivery of a parent session or a prenatal music stimulation information session.

-Stage Five: Prenatal and Baby Years
+Stage Five: Prenatal through Early Years

 • The work of scientists Marion Diamond and Harry Chugani will be studied, particularly their studies outlining the link between thorough mastery and brain development.